emacsway/emacsway.github.io/_sources/about.txt

 About me
 --------

-A bearded developer since 2004, XP_ and DDD_ expert.
+.. bearded developer since 2004

+An XP_ and DDD_ expert.

 My main interest is to make the code clean, simple, readable, modifiable and maintainable; the implementation of new features cheap; the cost of code change asymptotic; the team skilled and successful, with high self-motivation.